 VitalHub Reports Q3 2022 Financial Results with Record Revenue of $9.8M and Adjusted EBITDA of $2.2M

-/EIN News/ -- TORONTO, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- VitalHub Corp. (the “Company” or “VitalHub”) (TSX:VHI) (OTCQX:VHIBF) announced today it has filed its Interim Condensed Consolidated Financial Statements and Management's Discussion and Analysis report for the three and nine months ended September 30, 2022, with the Canadian securities authorities.
+TORONTO, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- VitalHub Corp. (the "Company" or "VitalHub") VHI VHIBF announced today it has filed its Interim Condensed Consolidated Financial Statements and Management's Discussion and Analysis report for the three and nine months ended September 30, 2022, with the Canadian securities authorities.
 These documents may be viewed under the Company's profile at www.sedar.com.

 VitalHub's Chief Executive Officer Dan Matlow commented,